bd93/Power-Exchange-Prices/README.md

 In order to use it, you must register an account on this [link](https://transparency.entsoe.eu/usrm/user/createPublicUser) and you will also need to demand a Web Api Security Token.
-After you obtain a token, set it as an environment variable.
+After you obtain a token, set it as an environment variable (SECURITY_TOKEN).

 #### How to run application